 - Respect the amount of personal space preferred by your communication partners.

-- Rotate eye contact to various speakers in group interviewing or networking situations.
+- Rotate eye contact with various speakers in group interviewing or networking situations.

 - Shake hands firmly without excessive force.